Bannon slams GOP leaders, says he's "absolutely" going to war with them

 Following his White House departure, Bannon, who’d been a central figure in a power struggle over influencing an often unpredictable president, told the Weekly Standard he had his “hands back on my weapons” and vowed “to crush the opposition.”

-Meanwhile, the feud between Trump and McConnell has grown in the weeks since the party’s plan to repeal and replace Obamacare failed.
+The feud between Trump and McConnell has also grown, since the party’s plan to repeal and replace Obamacare failed.
 Tensions only worsened this week after Trump struck a deal with Democratic leaders over the debt ceiling, leaving his fellow Republicans reeling.

 Trump appeared to take a shot at Republicans on Twitter Friday morning, blasting them again for their health care failure and urging them to "hurry" on tax reform.